pallets/click/docs/prompts.rst

 .. currentmodule:: click

 Click supports prompts in two different places.
-One is automated prompts when the parameter handling happens.
-The second option is to ask for prompts at a later point independently.
+The first is automated prompts when the parameter handling happens, and the second is to ask for prompts at a later point independently.

-This can be accomplished with the :func:`prompt` function which asks for valid input according to a type or the :func:`confirm` function which asks for confirmation (yes/no).
+This can be accomplished with the :func:`prompt` function, which asks for valid input according to a type, or the :func:`confirm` function, which asks for confirmation (yes/no).

 Option Prompts